 A running program focused on promoting resilience in youth.

-Bison Run Club was born out of a desire to create connection among youth who may be impacted by mental health challenges.
+Bison Run Club was born out of a desire to create connection among youth.
 We believe that time spent on trails connects us to the land, our body and mind.
 This welcoming and supportive trail running program has been developed in consultation with a team of community leaders with expertise in mental health, running and youth services programming.
-This initiative will focus on creating connection, and promoting physical and mental health through coaching, mentorship and proven strategies.
+This initiative will focus on creating connection, and promoting physical and mental health through coaching, mentorship and evidence-informed strategies.
 The skills and experience gained from this program will focus on promoting resilience in youth.
 All selected participants will receive a pair of running shoes and a club shirt, and will have access to transportation support to and from the program location (Centennial Park).

 Who is this program designed for?

-This running program is for any 14-17 year old interested in gaining skills and connection with others while addressing mental health issues like anxiety, stress and depression through mentorship, coaching and teaching of mindfulness practices.
+This running program is for any 14-17 year old interested in gaining skills and connection with others while promoting their physical and mental health through mentorship, coaching and evidence-informed strategies.